-USING INNOVATIVE technology and digital learning spaces to drive student engagement is the focus of the latest LITE Masterclass.
+VIDEO: USING INNOVATIVE technology and digital learning spaces to drive student engagement was the focus of a LITE Masterclass.

-Dr Lee Campbell, Senior Lecturer at the University of Lincoln, will deliver his interactive lecture: ‘Technoparticipation – Digital Realia Possibilities for Practice and Pedagogy’, which showcases aspects of his digital pedagogy.
+Dr Lee Campbell, Senior Lecturer at the University of Lincoln, delivered his interactive lecture: ‘Technoparticipation – Digital Realia Possibilities for Practice and Pedagogy’, which showcased aspects of his digital pedagogy.

-He will specifically explore innovative technology enhanced learning methods developed during Fine Art modules at Lincoln and Academic Support at Central Saint Martins in London.
+He specifically explored innovative technology enhanced learning methods developed during Fine Art modules at Lincoln and Academic Support at Central Saint Martins in London.